psycopg/psycopg2/doc/src/usage.rst

 .. note::

-    Reading back from PostgreSQL, arrays are converted to lists of Python objects as expected, but only if the items are of a known known type.
+    Reading back from PostgreSQL, arrays are converted to lists of Python objects as expected, but only if the items are of a known type.
     Arrays of unknown types are returned as represented by the database (e.g.
     ``{a,b,c}``).
 If you want to convert the items into Python objects you can easily create a typecaster for :ref:`array of unknown types